priestsef/ONI-Mods/README.md

 **!!!
 [ONI-Common.dll](https://github.com/javisar/ONI-Modloader-Mods/tree/master/Mods) needed !!!**

 Features viewable through the configurator.
 You can keep the exe wherever you want.

- New recipes

-Mop ANY q-ty of liquid in a tile.

-Also some non-mentioned features

-Medium Battery requires basement until it's built, idk how to deal with that yet, so you can remove the basement after it's built ))

-The Dupes' stamina is NOT dropping and they can hold their pee for a lifetime.

 -------------
 Cheety Creety mod